-How to choose the best proposal software for your freelance business
+How to choose the best proposal tool for your freelance business

 When searching for proposal software for your freelance business, you'll soon be met with dozens of different products.